Agnitio: Origins

 AGNITIO was founded in 2004 as a spin-off from the Biometric Recognition Group — ATVS at the Technical University of Madrid.
-Its products are used by police departments in more than 35 countries across Europe, Asia and the Americas, resulting in AGNITIO being considered a market leader in forensic voice biometrics.
-On October 19, 2016, Nuance Communications Inc. acquired Agnitio and then Microsoft acquired Nuance.Miller, Dan (2016).
-"IAuth Chronicles: Nuance Acquires Agnitio" AGNITIO was acquired by Bigtincan in October 2020.
+Its products are used by police departments in more than 35 countries across Europe, Asia and the Americas.
+On October 19, 2016, Nuance Communications Inc. acquired Agnitio and then Microsoft acquired Nuance.
+AGNITIO was acquired by Bigtincan in October 2020.

 Market expansion

-In addition to forensic applications, voice biometrics is generally considered to be one of the technologies (along with one - time PIN generators such as SecurID) suitable for strong authentication of telephone and electronic transactions.
-However, unlike token-based one-time PIN generators, voice biometrics does not require the user to have any specific hardware, making it more economically suitable for mass-market applications.
-Users simply need access to a mobile or landline telephone.
+In addition to forensic applications, voice biometrics is generally considered to be one of the technologies suitable for strong authentication of telephone and electronic transactions.
 This makes voice biometrics a very promising technology for phone and on-line banking, as well as many other corporate voice applications and security needs.
-Automated password reset procedures, presence monitoring, time and attendance, call center user verification and verification based on free speech are some examples of typical applications that can be front-ended with voice biometrics.

 AGNITIO's success in the homeland security market attracted venture capital funding, which was being used to enter deeper into the enterprise/corporate market.
 KIVOX, AGNITiO's corporate-focused offering, expands upon the inherent benefits of voice biometrics by utilizing the same core technologies found in its homeland security services.